 - Cover and cook on low, 4-5 hours.

-This recipe accidentally got perfected because as we indulged on wine and appetizers, we pushed dinner back making the pork cooked a lot longer and allllll the flavor got absorbed and made it to DIE FOR!!!
-We sure know how to spoil one another and eat and drink like a King and Queen!!
+This recipe accidentally got perfected because as I indulged on wine and appetizers, dinner got pushed back making the pork cook a lot longer and allllll the flavor got absorbed and made it to DIE FOR!!!

 - 4Lb Pork Shoulder Roast, trimmed